-The academy will provide every parent with information in relation to their data rights.
+The academy will provide every parent with a copy of the privacy notice setting out their data rights.
 In addition, it will also provide every new parent with a data statement.
 This 'statement' will outline the aspects of data that the academy will gather and use, as well as stating their purpose, their 'shelf-life' and where it may be shared.
 Parents will be asked to acknowledge their understanding of this information and accept the reasoning and processing that may occur.